cbrewster/gsoc2017/notes/test_failures.md

  - [ ] customElements.define must upgrade elements in the shadow-including tree order
     * **Reason:** Servo does not implement Shadow DOM.

+## Spec Issue?

+### `reactions/HTMLTableElement.html`
+**Issue:** The custom element is created via the fragment parsing algorithm.
+This means the document has no browsing context and therefore a HTMLElement is created.
+When the element is inserted into the caption element, the element is not connected because the caption element is not connected.
+This means no upgrade steps are ran, and the constructed callback is never called.

+ - [ ] caption on HTMLTableElement must enqueue connectedCallback when inserting a custom element

+ - [ ] tHead on HTMLTableElement must enqueue connectedCallback when inserting a custom element

+ - [ ] tFoot on HTMLTableElement must enqueue connectedCallback when inserting a custom element

 ## Unknown (Need to Investigate)

 ### `parser/parser-uses-registry-of-owner-document.html`